adaltas/node-csv/doc/index.md

   Emitted by the stringifier when a new row is parsed and transformed.
 The data is the value returned by the user `transform` callback if any.
 Note however that the event won't be called if transform return `null` since the record is skipped.
-  The callback provides two arguments. `data` is the CSV line being processed (an array or an object) and `index` is the index number of the line starting at zero
+  The callback provides two arguments. `row` is the CSV line being processed (an array or an object) and `index` is the index number of the line starting at zero
 *   *data*
   Emitted by the stringifier on each line once the data has been transformed and stringified.